jruby/jrubyconf.com/_news/news/guide.markdown

 from outside the premises.
 If you want to grab a quick bite to eat, check out the [Level Five Express][] on (you guessed it) level five.

+## Registration

+Registration begins at 8 am on Tuesday in the main lobby as you enter the Guthrie from Sout 2nd Street.

 ## Breakfast

+Breakfast on Tuesday will be served in the Level Five Cafe on level five.
+You will be directed to the cafe immediately following registration.

-Breakfast, coffee/drinks and snacks will be served in the Dowling Studio lobby on level nine.
+Breakfast on Wednesday as well as coffee/drinks and snacks will be served in the Dowling Studio lobby on level nine.

 ## Lunch